XelenTheFox/XelenTheFox/README.md

 # 💫 About Me:
+🍐 software engineer at Hruška
-🍐 I'm currently working on Kettuposti
+🦊 working on Kettuposti

 # 💻 Tech Stack: